vizzuhq/ipyvizzu/docs/tutorial/sorting.md

 # Sorting

-ipyvizzu provides multiple options to sort data.
-By default, the data is sorted by the order it is added to ipyvizzu.
+`ipyvizzu` provides multiple options to sort data.
+By default, the data is sorted by the order it is added to `ipyvizzu`.
 This is why we suggest to add temporal data such as dates in chronological order - from oldest to newest.

 You can also sort the elements by value, which will provide you with an ascending order.